tkling/weapon-game/README.md

 and with different preset levels for any level-able feature.

 ### Yoyo Games Gamemaker: Studio
-Moving foward, for easy sprite and animation support, I am going to try using Gamemaker Studio by Yoyo Games. `v1.4` is free for Window-only exporting, $150 to also export to OSX and Linux. `v2.0` (still beta?) is $99 for Windows, OSX, and Linux exporting.
-The updated UI looks nice, and there is a free trial version that limits your resouce count and only allows exporting to Windows.
+Looking foward, for easy sprite and animation support, I am going to try using Gamemaker Studio by Yoyo Games. `v1.4` is free for Windows-only exporting, $150 to also export to OSX and Linux. `v2.0` (still beta?) is $99 for Windows, OSX, and Linux exporting.
+The updated UI looks nice, and there is a free trial version that limits your resource count and only allows exporting to Windows.

 ## state ideas
 main menu